-Jill Chittum, MJE, (second from left) is a Walsworth Yearbooks sales representative.
-She previously taught journalism, vegrbook and newspaper at Blue Valley High School in Stilwell, Kan, Chittum worked at the Wichita Eagle, Kansas' largest newspaper, for five years before becoming a high school journalism adviser.
+Jill Chittum, MJE, is a Walsworth Yearbooks sales representative and field trainer.
+She previously taught journalism, yearbook and newspaper at Blue Valley High School in Stilwell, Kansas.
+Chittum worked at the Wichita Eagle, Kansas' largest newspaper, for five years before becoming a high school journalism adviser.
 She teaches at summer workshops across the country, including Walsworth's Adviser Academy, and is a presenter at state and national conventions.

-Mike Taylor, CJE, (left) journalism specialist for Walsworth, was an adviser for 13 years at Lecanto High School in Lecanto, Fla., where his publications staffs won numerous state and national awards.
+Mike Taylor, CJE, journalism specialist for Walsworth, was an adviser for 13 years at Lecanto High School in Lecanto, Florida, where his publications staffs won numerous state and national awards.
 Taylor has been awarded the JEA Medal of Merit, CSPA Gold Key and Florida Scholastic Press Association Gold Medallion, and is a well-known speaker and instructor at yearbook workshops and conventions across the country.